openbaton/bootstrap/README.md

 These components are enough to make deployments in OpenStack and Docker.

 Alternatively, you can also clone this repository via *git* and making use directly the docker-compose.yml by issuing [up](https://docs.docker.com/compose/reference/up/) command.
-It is important that you set the handed over env variable **HOST_IP** to the reachable IP of your workstation so that deployed VM's can reach the generic VNFM.
+It is important to define the environment variable **HOST_IP** to the reachable IP of your workstation so that all components (including VNFs/EMS) the central message bus.

 ```bash
 $ env HOST_IP=$YOUR_LOCAL_IP docker-compose up -d